Detailing

 That's contamination.
 And no amount of washing removes it.

-What Clay Bar Actually Does
+What Clay Bar Does

 Clay bar (or clay mitt) is a specially engineered material that picks up surface contaminants bonded to your clear coat.
 Think of it as sticky enough to grab particles but soft enough not to scratch.